 Calling Hours will take place on Thursday, January 13, 2022 from 5 p.m. to 8 p.m. at the CODY-WHITE FUNERAL HOME, 107 Broad St., Milford, CT and again on Friday, January 14, 2022 from 9:30 a.m. to 10:30 a.m. at The Church of Jesus Christ of Latter-Day Saints, 990 Racebrook Rd., Woodbridge, CT 06525.
 A Funeral Service will follow that morning at 11 a.m. at the church.
 Those who cannot attend the service on Friday may join us virtually by going to www.nextlevellivestream.com and clicking the red square button on the right side of the homepage to be directed to Nina’s service.
 Burial will follow at Kings Highway Cemetery, 271 Cherry St., Milford.
 In lieu of flowers, memorial contributions may be made to the Parkinson’s Foundation.

-To plant a tree in memory of Kristina "Nina" Sancher, please click here.
+To plant a beautiful memorial tree in memory of Kristina "Nina" Sancher, please visit our Tree Store.